Jayshua/Just-the-Gauge/readme.md

 ### easing
 Default: `easeOutSine`

 Defines the easing function to use.
-Every easing function in the following list (except linear) requires one of the following prefixs: `In`, `Out`, `InOut`.
+Every easing function in the following list (except linear) requires one of the following prefixes: `In`, `Out`, `InOut`.
 For example, if you wanted to ease in with a sine function, you would write `easeInSine`, and if you wanted to use a cubic ease both in and out you would write `easeInOutCubic`.

-Avalible easing functions:
+Available easing functions:
 - Linear
 - Quad
 - Cubic